missagar01/BatchCode-backend-aws/README.md

         "remarks": "Heat looks stable",
         "shift_incharge": "Incharge C",
         "picture": "https://drive.google.com/photo.png",
-        "temperature": 1542
+        "temperature": "1542"
       }'
 ```

 Each SMS register row automatically receives a unique code formatted as `S-xxxx` (uppercase alphanumeric characters) and, if `sample_timestamp` is omitted, the server automatically stores the current timestamp.
 The `picture` field is optional—supply a hosted link (for example, a Google Drive URL) or omit it entirely—and `remarks` can also be left blank.
+The `temperature` field now stores free-form values up to 50 characters, so you can submit values like `1542`, `1542C`, or narrative notes from the furnace team.

 To upload a photo directly instead of a URL, switch Postman to `form-data`, include the same text fields, and attach a file for `picture`.
 The API stores the file under `/uploads/sms-register-pictures` and rewrites the request body with the final URL before validation, so the rest of the workflow is unchanged.